shivkumar98/FreeCodeCamp-Projects/05-javascript-a-ds-new/4-object-oriented-programming/4a-learn-oop-build-shopping-cart/README.md

 # 🧠 4A Learn Basic OOP by Building a Shopping Cart

 * In this project, I will be building a shopping cart application using JavaScript

 ## 👨‍🍳 Final Product 👨‍🍳

 * You can try out the application I built in this tutorial via this [link]()
 * Here is a demo:

    <img height="500px" src="./screenshots/demo.gif">

 ## 📝 Summary Notes 📝

 * You can create classes in JavaScript in a similar way to Java but using the `class` keyword

    ```js
    class Computer {}
    ```

+* Browser's have a built-in confirmation dialog, this is displayed in browser using the `confirm()` function which returns true if user confirms and false if the user cancels

 ## 🛠️ Project Setup 🛠️